rushikesharvikar/RushikeshPicsumBrowser/README.md

 # RushikeshPicsumBrowser
-This repository contains a app that implements MVVM architecture using Java, ViewModel, LiveData,Retrofit, Glide and Recyclerview and etc.
+This repository contains a app that implements MVVM architecture using Java, ViewModel, LiveData,Retrofit, Glide, Recyclerview and etc.